GeveoAu/blog/_posts/2018-06-13-The-motivational-speaker-Nick-Vujicic.md

 ---

 **_"If I fail, I try again, and again, and again.
 If you fail, are you going to try again?
 The human spirit can handle much worse than we realize.
-It matters how you are going to FINISH.
+It matters how you are going to finish.
 Are you going to finish strong?"-Nick Vujicic._**

 <img src="/img/shamini1.jpg" height="600" width="400" />